Communicate with Stateflow Charts by Sending Messages

 a receiving queue with the

-send operator.
-The message remains in the queue until a
+operator.
+The message remains in the queue until a transition or state

-on action evaluates it or the chart receives it by
+action evaluates it or the chart receives it by using the

 A message becomes valid when a chart evaluates or receives it.
 The message remains valid until: